 Here are a few of the ways learning to code can benefit your kids in the future.

-- Coding and programming careers have great earning potentials.
+- Coding and programming careers have great earning potential.

 - Demand remains strong for coding-related jobs.